Gangtok Himalayan SC: I-League fate

 The All India Football Federation were all set to invite bids for vacant spots in the I-League and Gangtok-based Sikkim Himalayan was one of the front-runners to join, but it was not materialized.

 2020–present

 In 2020, Gangtok Himalayan went to Nepal for participating in the 18th Aaha!
 Rara Gold Cup, but their journey ended after a 3–0 defeat to Three Star Club in quarter-finals.
-In November 2024, the club took part in the 2024 edition of Sikkim Gold Cup.
+The club took part in the 2024 Sikkim Gold Cup.
 In that tournament, they defeated visiting Malaysian team Kelantan Darul Naim by 3–0 in the quarter-finals.
-The club later reached the final, but lost the title in penalty shoot-out with the margin of 0–0 (4–3) to NorthEast United.
+The club later reached the final, but lost the title in penalty shoot-out (4–3) to NorthEast United.

 Rivalry

 Gangtok Himalayan has a rivalry with their fellow Sikkim based club United Sikkim FC, whom they usually face in regional tournaments including Sikkim Premier Division League.
 The rivalry is commonly referred to as "Sikkim Derby".
 Both the clubs mostly use Paljor Stadium as their home ground.
 One of their most memorable matches was on 9 November 2019 during Sikkim Governor's Gold Cup, and Gangtok Himalayan won by 3–1.